zwave-js/node-red-contrib-zwave-js/README.md

 ## Version History

   - 2.1.0 **Possible Breaking Changes**
-    - Bug Fixes to Node-Red UI
+    - Bug Fixes to Management UI
     - Migrated to Z-Wave JS V7
     - Logging options added to config UI
     - Some 1.4.0 optimsiations removed, as recent changes to Z-Wave JS has made them unnecessary